Wakiren/Bodies/README.md

 # Features implemented so far

 - Main Character
-- Functional Dialogue System
+- Functional Dialog System
 - 2 NPCs
-- 2 Enemies with diferent behaviours
+- 2 Enemyes with diferent behabiours
 - Simplified Combat system
 - Main map with 3 main parts to visit
 - Main theme
 - Main Menu and Options (8 on the keyboard)
 - The main narrative

+#Regarding Combat System:

+Right now, we found issues to reset player input, so the player is always attacking no matter what after the attack button is pressed.
+Despite that, the system itself works and it is visible on the console LOGS in case you want to check.
+Thank you for your understanding.

 # Links to Documentation
 <a href="https://drive.google.com/drive/folders/1i3_Qv9t4M01fuHDAjrKHgk-LapJa3BmO">Main Documentation</a>